 Unlike many other specialties in medicine, it is not possible to define endocrinology strictly along anatomic lines.
 The classic endocrine glands—pituitary, thyroid, parathyroid, pancreatic islets, adrenals, and gonads—communicate broadly with other organs through the nervous system, hormones, cytokines, and growth factors.
 In addition to its traditional synaptic functions, the brain produces a vast array of peptide hormones, and this has led to the discipline of neuroendocrinology.
 Through the production of hypothalamic releasing factors, the central nervous system (CNS) exerts a major regulatory influence over pituitary hormone secretion (Chap.
 3).
 The peripheral nervous system stimulates the adrenal medulla.
 The immune and endocrine systems are also intimately intertwined.
 The adrenal hormone cortisol is a powerful immunosuppressant.
 Cytokines and interleukins (ILs) have profound effects on the functions of the pituitary, adrenal, thyroid, and gonads.
 Common endocrine diseases such as autoimmune thyroid disease and type 1 diabetes mellitus are caused by dysregulation of immune surveillance and tolerance.
 Less common diseases such as polyglandular failure, Addison’s disease, and lymphocytic hypophysitis also have an immunologic basis.

 The interdigitation of endocrinology with physiologic processes in other specialties sometimes blurs the role of hormones.
 For example, hormones play an important role in maintenance of blood pressure, intravascular volume, and peripheral resistance in the cardiovascular system.
 Vasoactive substances such as catecholamines, angiotensin II, endothelin, and nitric oxide are involved in dynamic changes of vascular tone in addition to their multiple roles in other tissues.
 The heart is the principal source of atrial natriuretic peptide, which acts in classic endocrine fashion to induce natriuresis at a distant target organ (the kidney).
 Erythropoietin, a traditional circulating hormone, is made in the kidney and stimulates erythropoiesis in bone marrow.
-The kidney is also ...
+The kidney ...